 - Discuss at least one example of design that addresses motoric deficits in this population, such as dominant-hand weakness resulting from a right hemiparesis

-- Adduce and discus at least one example of design that exploits autonomic responses for rehabilitative ben fit, say, with benefits in improved auditory verbal comprehension, or In for cueing one’s speech
+- Adduce and discuss at least one example of design that exploits autonomic responses for rehabilitative ben fit, say, with benefits in improved auditory verbal comprehension, or in for cueing one’s speech

 Questions About this Course?

 Speak to a member of Lingraphica’s Continuing Education Team.

 Prefer a Live Instructor?

 Lingraphica clinicians are available year round for online and in-person instruction.
 We’ll bring you the